Eden998/Curve-Online/README.md

 # Client and Server

-The client sends messages to the server in the following format:
+The client sends messages to the server in the following format

 **CMD|DATA**

 The server decrypts the messages and sends the corresponding data back to the client.